The K-Prema Internal Pipe Seal System is designed for the rehabilitation and repair of localised damage within man-entry pipelines.

 - No excavation required – helps reduce disruption and avoidance of lane rental charges

-- Watertight rehabilitation and liner sealing for larger pipes
+- Watertight rehabilitation for larger pipes

 - Many applications